Kellie Sloane

-Kellie Anne Sloane (born 5 January 1973) is an Australian politician who was elected to the New South Wales Legislative Assembly in 2023 as the member for Vaucluse in Sydney.
-On November 21, 2025, she became Leader of the Opposition and Leader of the Liberal Party in New South Wales.
+Kellie Anne Sloane (born January 1973) is an Australian politician who has served as leader of the opposition in New South Wales and leader of the New South Wales Liberal Party since 2025.
+She has been a member of the New South Wales Legislative Assembly for Vaucluse since 2023.

-Sloane was a member of the Shadow Ministry of Mark Speakman and served as the Shadow Minister for Health before being elected leader.
-Until July 2024, she was the Shadow Minister for the Environment.
+Sloane was a member of the shadow ministry of Mark Speakman, first serving as the shadow minister for the Environment until July 2024, before serving as the shadow minister for health.
+On 21 November 2025, she replaced Speakman as party leader unopposed and became leader of the opposition.
+Sloane is the third woman, after Kerry Chikarovski and Gladys Berejiklian, to lead the Liberals and the Coalition in New South Wales.

 Before entering politics, Sloane was a charity CEO and television journalist.
 She was a presenter on the Nine Network's Nightline, and was also briefly an interim co-host of Today in 2007.

+Early life and education

+Sloane grew up in the South Australian town of Tanunda, and also spent some time in Port Lincoln.
+She attended Nuriootpa High School, and completed a Bachelor of Arts at the University of South Australia in 1996.
+Her father Bob Sloane was mayor of Barossa Council from 2014 to 2018.

 Career

 Media

 Sloane started her career at the Australian Broadcasting Corporation (ABC).

 Sloane joined the Nine Network in 1997 as a lifestyle series reporter for both A Current Affair and Money.
 She moved from A Current Affair in 2005, during a revamp of the programme to combat a ratings slump against rival Seven Network's Today Tonight.

 In April 2007, Sloane moved to co-hosting Today with Karl Stefanovic, replacing Jessica Rowe, who was on maternity leave at the time.
 The replacement became permanent after Rowe announced that she was leaving the Nine Network a month later.

 In October 2009, the Nine Network announced that Sloane would be shifted to the late night news programme Nightline, with Wendy Kingston moving to present Nine's Morning News Hour.
 She was also a fill in presenter for Nine News in Sydney.
 In July 2010, Sloane left the Nine Network after a 13 year tenure.